blue-mood/blue-mood-gedit/README.md

 ### Tested on…

-xed 1.4.6 on Linux Mint 18.2 with XML, html, css, scheme (scm), python 2 and 3, markdown, orgmode, plain text, and .bib files.
+xed 1.4.6 on Linux Mint 18.2 with XML, html, css, scheme (scm), python 2 and 3, markdown, orgmode, plain text, .desktop and .bib files.

 ### Credits